adamthe13th/vault1/DP on mHW/In Memory joins.md

 5. MMU (Physical address) -> Main Memory
 6. RAM (Data) -> CPU Chip
 >[!info] TLB stores Virtual Page Number -> Page table entry (Physical address)

+ >[!warning] The data may not even be in the page table (in RAM) in which case *Page fault* -> fetch from disk

+>[!warning] the more *scattered*  your data is, the more pages you use,  the more the TLB is *thrashed*

+>[!success] TLBs also can have hierarchy (*which is the case in modern CPUs*) generally 2 levels
+>and it seems that this is **One of the few uses where a fully associative cache makes sense** although, real sue case (i7) seems to have 2 levels of 4-way associative TLB
+## Huge pages
+usually inefficient because a process will most likely not end up using the entire page (2MB, 1GB) **BUT** using huge pages -> using less pages -> less entries in the TLB -> less misses/ Thrashing.